-Executive Non-Executive Independent Director Role Foster the long-term success of the Corporation and to sustain its competitiveness and profitability in a manner consistent with its corporate objectives and the best interests of its stakeholders; Formulate the corporation's vision, mission, strategic objectives, policies and procedures that shall guide its activities, including the means to effectively monitor Management's performance; Orient all its activities towards three general guidelines: a.
-All actions taken by the Board are subject to the principle of legal permissibility.
-The Board must, therefore, not infringe on the appropriate provisions of Philippine law and the Corporation's constitutive documents; b.
-All actions taken by the Board are subject to the principle of economic usefulness.
-The Board should, accordingly, contribute to increasing the value of the Corporation in a sustainable manner; c.
-The Board should, when carrying out its duties, be aware of its duty as the governing body of a publicly listed Corporation.
-Ensure the presence and adequacy of Internal Control mechanisms for good governance.
+Executive Non-Executive Independent Director competitiveness and profit objectives and the best into • nt with its corporate 's vision, mission, strategic on the its activities, including the rformance; - Role a.
+All actions taken by permissibility.
+The appropriate provision constitutive documents. b.
+All actions taken by usefulness.
+The Bo the Board are subject to th ard should, accordingly, con ne principle of legal infringe on the ne Corporation's ne principle of economic ntribute to increasing the value of the Corporation in a sustainable manner; c.
+The Board should, when carrying out its duties, be aware of the governing body of a publicly listed Corporation.
+Ensure the presence and adequacy of Internal Control mechanisms governance. , be aware of its duty as tion.
 Accountabilities The Board is primarily accountable to the stockholders.
-It should provide them with a balanced and comprehensible assessment of the corporation's performance, position and prospects on a quarterly basis including, interim and other reports that could adversely affect its busi well as reports to regulators that are required by law. sessment of the a quarterly basis, Properly discharge Board functions by meeting regularly; Constitute an Audit Committee and such other committee as are required By-Laws of the Corporation; Constitute an Audit Committee and such other committees as are required the By-Laws of the Corporation; Deliverables Select and appoint a President, CEO and other senior officers with approp level of motivation, integrity, competence and professionalism; Adopt a professional development program for employees and officers, are succession planning for senior management and key positions in the Corporation; Provide sound written policies and strategic guidelines on key capital ittee as are required in the littees as are required in officers with appropriate sionalism; lyees and officers, and loositions in the expenditures, and periodically evaluate and monitor implementation of such policies and strategies including business plans, operating budgets and management's overall performance.
-Establish programs that can sustain the Corporation's long-term viability and strength;
+It should provide them with a balanced and comprehensible assessment of the corporation's performance, position and prospects on a quarterly basis, including, interim and other reports that could adversely affect its business, as well as reports to regulators that are required by law. unctions by meeting regular ittee and such other commit n; Constitute an Audit Comm.
+By-Laws of the Corporation ittee and such other commit n; tees as are required in the Deliverables lent, CEO and other senior o ty, competence and professi opment program for employ nior management and key p expenditures, and periodic policies and strategies incl cies and strategic guidelines ally evaluate and monitor in uding business plans, operat formance.
+Establish prograi nplementation of such ting budgets and

+Corporation's long-term viability and strength;